Joe Lamp’l – Joe The Gardener

 - Marigolds repel little microscopic worms in the soil and help tomatoes plants thrive

-- Planting dill next to cucumber helps repel the cucumber beetle and attracts pollinators to help create a more balanced garden eco-system.
+- Planting dill next to cucumber helps to repel the cucumber beetle and attracts pollinators to help create a more balanced garden eco-system.

 What is a good resource to find out the best time of year to plant your favorite vegetables?